DeltaXML/vscode-xslt-tokenizer/README.md

 ### Editor Settings for Highlighting in Color Theme Extensions

 Syntax highlighting is currently only enabled in built-in themes.
-This is because the 'Semantic Highlighting' used by XPath Embedded may not work well with some languages and some themes.
+This is because the 'Semantic Highlighting' used by XPath Embedded may not work well with some languages (other than XSLT) and some themes.

 To enable syntax highighting for a custom theme you need to change User Settings.
 For example, to enable syntax highlighting for XSLT in the *City Lights* theme use:
 ```json